Alternative Dispute Resolution Attorney in Washington, D.C. & Alexandria, VA

 Providing Sound Legal Resources to Our Clients

 Some civil legal disputes involve confidential information that both parties prefer to keep out of court and off the public record.
-Individuals or businesses in Virginia may choose alternative dispute litigation to reach a settlement without a trial.
+Individuals or businesses in Alexandria, VA may choose alternative dispute litigation to reach a settlement without a trial.
 These methods are usually more cost effective and quicker than litigation.
 Because both parties can present their cases in an informal environment, the discussions created may help preserve relationships.
 Whether your case requires mediation, arbitration, or participation in a settlement conference, the experienced attorneys at S.L.
 England, PLLC, are skilled negotiators who can present the strongest arguments on your behalf in alternative dispute litigation.

 Mediation occurs when both parties voluntarily meet with a neutral third party.
 This third party, called the mediator, facilitates discussions to try to reach a resolution.
 The mediator has no authority to make a binding decision during the discussions but instead helps the parties communicate their demands and find areas where they agree.
 The mediator interprets both parties’ concerns and may offer creative solutions.
 The parties are active participants in the negotiations, and they have the power to accept or reject any proposed settlements.
 If an agreement cannot be reached during mediation, the case continues to trial.